AMomozZz/ID2223-lab2_2024/README.md

 Inference will be on CPUs, so big models will be slow.
 We selected `Llama-3.2-1B-Instruct`, which is a small model and inference fast on CPUs.
 It's also suitable for fine-tuning.

 Initially, we experimented with several models, including `Llama-3.2-3B-Instruct`, `Mistral-Small-Instruct-2409` and `Phi-3.5-mini-instruct`.
+To efficiently evaluate their performance, we trained each model for 60 steps.
+This choice allowed us to observe early convergence trends, quickly perform an initial screening of model performance, and conserve computational resources.
 After training each model for 60 steps, we observed that Phi-3.5-mini-instruct had the lowest evaluation loss.

 However, further research, including insights from [this tweet](https://x.com/AIatMeta/status/1839018085329809831) posted by [AI at Meta](https://x.com/AIatMeta), showed that Llama 3.2 performs better than Phi-3.5-mini on most benchmarks.
 So we decided to continue using Llama 3.2 as the base model for further fine-tuning.